AxonIQ/console-framework-client/README.md

       only the keys set in the `axoniq.console.dlq-diagnostics-whitelist` will be shown.
     * `full` - all the message payloads, aggregate identifier, and the diagnostics data will be visible.

+* `axoniq.console.dlq-diagnostics-whitelist` - a comma-separated list of messages that will be shown in the DLQ diagnostics.

+* `axoniq.console.domain-event-access-mode` – change the visibility and access level of Domain Events in the system,
+default: `none`.
+Several options are available:

+    * `none` – no payloads are visible, and aggregate loading is disabled.

+    * `preview_payload_only` – payloads of events are visible via the API or UI, but snapshot loading is disabled.

+    * `load_snapshot_only` – event payloads are not shown, but snapshot loading is enabled for aggregate reconstruction.

+    * `full` – full access: event payloads are visible, and aggregate loading is supported.

 ## Data sent to AxonIQ

 AxonIQ Console is an [AxonIQ](https://axoniq.io) SaaS product.
 Your application will periodically, or upon request, send